C-Hussey/Test_Repo/AccountHome.aspx.vb.md

         Dim toAccount As String = ddlActionTo.SelectedValue

         Dim us As UserBL = New UserBL()
+        Dim va As Validation = New Validation()

+        'Validate input.
+        If Not va.validateInput(txtTransferAmount.Text, lblTransferErr) Then
+            Exit Sub

+            'Else ensure that the "From" account does not become overdrawn due to the transfer of funds.
+        ElseIf Not us.validateFunds(fromAccount, txtTransferAmount.Text) Then
+            lblTransferErr.Text = "Insufficient funding to complete transfer" lblTransferErr.Visible = True

+            'Else it passes.
+Continue with the fund transfer.
+        Else
             'Deduct from the first acount
             us.deductFromAccount(txtTransferAmount.Text, fromAccount)
             'Add to the second account
             us.addToAccount(txtTransferAmount.Text, toAccount)

             'Update the account info gridview to reflect the changes.
             Dim userId As Integer = us.getUserID(Session("Username"))
             gvAccountInfo.DataSource = us.getAccountInfo(userId)
             gvAccountInfo.DataBind()

+            'Update the dropdown lists to reflect the changes. repopulateAcctDropdowns(ddlActionFrom)
+            repopulateAcctDropdowns(ddlPayFromAccount)

-        'Update the dropdown list to reflect the changes. ddlActionFrom.Items.Clear()
+            'Update the dropdown list to reflect the changes. ddlActionTo.Items.Clear()

+            'Reset the option dropdown.
+            ddlOption.SelectedIndex = 0
+            'Close/hide upnTransfer update panel.
+            btnCancelTransfer_Click(sender, New System.EventArgs())
+        End If

+    End Sub
+    'Cancel the transfer.
+Hide the update panel and clear all dropdown lists.
+    Protected Sub btnCancelTransfer_Click(sender As Object, e As EventArgs) Handles btnCancelTransfer.Click upnTransfer.Visible = False
+        ddlOption.SelectedIndex = 0
+        ddlActionFrom.Items.Clear()
+        ddlActionTo.Items.Clear()
+        btnTransfer.Enabled = False
+        'Reset error message
+        lblTransferErr.Text = ""
+        lblTransferErr.Visible = False
+        txtTransferAmount.Text = ""
+    End Sub
+    'Clear and repopulate the dropdown list associated with account info and amount in account.
+    'Allows for instantly reflecting in the dropdown list any account changes made from transfers, deductions, etc.
+    Protected Function repopulateAcctDropdowns(ByRef dropdownList As DropDownList) As Object 'Clear the dropdown.
+        dropdownList.Items.Clear()
+        'Add an initial parameter.
+        dropdownList.Items.Add(New ListItem("---Select---"))
+        'For each account displayed in the account info gridview, create an item in the dropdown.
         For Each row As GridViewRow In gvAccountInfo.Rows Dim bankAccountNum As String = row.Cells(0).Text
             Dim amount As String = row.Cells(2).Text
-            ddlActionFrom.Items.Add(New ListItem("VB Bank Account # " + bankAccountNum + " --- $" + amount, bankAccountNum))
+            dropdownList.Items.Add(New ListItem("VB Bank Account # " + bankAccountNum + " --- $" + amount, bankAccountNum))
         Next

-        'Update the dropdown list to reflect the changes. ddlActionTo.Items.Clear()
-        'For Each row As GridViewRow In gvAccountInfo.Rows '    Dim bankAccountNum As String = row.Cells(0).Text '    Dim amount As String = row.Cells(2).Text
-        '    ddlActionTo.Items.Add(New ListItem("VB Bank Account # " + bankAccountNum + " --- $" + amount, bankAccountNum))
-        'Next

-    End Sub
+    End Function
 End Class